- President of Jacobs University Bremen

 Who we need We are looking for individuals who can share their ideas, helping us to translate technological innovation into top-class products and solutions.
 People who see things from a different perspective and who question established ideas.
 Team players who are passionate about helping shape future trends in a connected world.

-MINT and audimax
+STEM and audimax

 The students' magazine audimax contains interesting articles for students, graduates and school students on the subjects of study, student life and careers.

 The initiative MINT Zukunft schaffen (STEM creating the future) has devoted itself to one of the most pressing problems facing the German economy, namely the lack of skilled professionals in STEM subjects.
 In response, it offers a broad platform for a wide range of individual initiatives.
 We have been actively involved since its foundation.